Working in the United Arab Emirates

 It's worth noting that employees in the country's numerous free zones are not necessarily subject to UAE labour law – it's advisable to check your contract.

-A 5% value added tax on the majority of goods and services was introduced in January 2018.
+There is a 5% value added tax on the majority of goods and services.
 Public transport, medical services and financial services are exempt from the levy.

 Where to find jobs